 - The student shall have attained the approval of the school board or its designee and the appropriate postsecondary institution to register for the postsecondary course. - The student shall have demonstrated proficiency in all of the content areas of reading, mathematics, and science.
-The assessment to be used for determining eligibility for enrollment in college credit classes for the 2021-2022 school year, will be the 2019 spring ISASPs assessments.
+The assessment to be used for determining eligibility for enrollment in college credit classes for the upcoming school year, will be the scores from the most recent administration of the ISASPs.